Clepalitto/spreadOut/README.md

 Then, type help to see all the possible commands.

 ## Bugs to be fixed

 Let's face it, this program has many bugs.

 But one main problem to this program is that it cannot show accurately the date, since the graphics are shown in ASCII.

-And until this problem isn't fixed, this tool can't be used for actual purpose (for showing *unaccurate* data)
+    Until this problem isn't fixed, this tool can't be used for actual purpose (for showing *unaccurate* data)

 ## Example